Sathisathu/SkillHorizon-Internship/WebAppScan/Final Repot.md

 ## 4. Conclusion & Identified Attack Surfaces

-This automated scan has identified several actionable vulnerabilities and misconfigurations.
-The primary attack surfaces are:

 1.  **Outdated and Vulnerable Components:** The use of **jQuery 1.8.2** is the most critical issue, as it is vulnerable to multiple known XSS CVEs.
-An attacker could exploit this to execute malicious scripts in the browsers of users.

 2.  **Weak HTTP Header Security:** The absence of `Content-Security-Policy` and `X-Frame-Options` headers exposes the application to a range of client-side attacks, including XSS and clickjacking.

 3.  **Information Leakage:** The server leaks detailed version information in its `Server` header (Apache 2.2.6, OpenSSL 0.9.8e, Tomcat 7.0.70).
-This information helps an attacker find known exploits for these specific versions.

 4.  **Exposed Administrative Interfaces:** The `/admin` and `/manager/html` paths are high-value targets for brute-force and default credential attacks.
-The discovered `#wp-config.php#` file could also lead to a full database compromise if it contains valid credentials.

 5.  **Risky HTTP Methods:** The enabled `PUT` and `DELETE` methods should be immediately investigated to determine if they allow unauthorized file modification or uploads on the server.